fcttechnologies/TranscriptionStudio/README.md

 - When changing the port or host, update both the plist and wherever you visit the UI (e.g., `http://localhost:9000`).

 ## Notes and tips
-- The UI displays the saved file name and also provides a text area for quick copying.
+- The UI displays a text area for quick copying.
-- Temporary files are cleaned up after each job; output files are kept in the configured output directory.
+- Temporary files are cleaned up after each job.